Lankaran District: Culture

 cultural and educational institutions in Lankaran operate under the direction of the Lankaran Regional Culture and Tourism Department.
-At present, there are 1 Heydar Aliyev Center, 2 museums (History Museum, H.Aslanov's house museum), 1 Central Library and its 70 branches, City Cultural Center named after Q.Valiyev and 66 cultural institutions, 2 children's music schools, 1 children's art school, 1 State Painting Gallery.
-Based on the No.132 Decree of the Cabinet of Ministers of the Republic of Azerbaijan, 21 mainly archaeological monuments, 53 local architectural monuments, 2 sculpture monument are registered and protected by the government.
+Located in the district is the Heydar Aliyev Center, two museums (History Museum, H.Aslanov's house museum), one central library and its 70 branches, City Cultural Center named after Q.Valiyev and 66 cultural institutions, two children's music schools, a children's art school, a State Painting Gallery.
+Based on the No.132 Decree of the Cabinet of Ministers of the Republic of Azerbaijan, 21 mainly archaeological monuments, 53 local architectural monuments, and two sculpture monuments that are registered and protected by the government.

 The Lankaran History and Ethnography Museum

 The Lankaran History and Ethnography Museum consist of 3 floors and 12 rooms.
 The museum is located in the house of Mir Ahmed Khan, now a historical monument built in 1913.
 Since 1978, the Khan House has been operating as a Lankaran History and Ethnography Museum.
 There are more than 6500 exhibits reflecting Lankaran's ancient history, culture, national-moral values and today in the museum.
-The exposition of the museum consists of six sections: nature, ancient history, medieval history, new era, recent period (1917-1945), modern era (from 1945 to present).
+The exposition of the museum consists of six sections: nature, ancient history, medieval history, new era, recent period (1917–1945), modern era (from 1945 to present).

 Hazi Aslanov House Museum

 The house-museum of the Hero of the Soviet Union, a prominent military commander and the major general Hazi Aslanov, was opened on May 9, 1969(on Victory Day of Azerbaijan).
 The first director of the museum was Khaver Aslanova who is H.Aslanov's wife.
 In 1983 the exposition of the museum was expanded and reconstructed.
 The exposition consists of five rooms.
 In 2011, the museum was completely renovated.
-The museum consists of 5 sections and rooms.
+The museum consists of five sections and rooms.
 The first room is the ethnographic room reflects the environment where he was born and dying.
 The things in this room belong to the mother of H.Aslanov.
 His sister Asiya Aslanova gave them to the museum.
 The second room is dedicated to years of education and military service.
-The third room is dedicated to the fights for Moscow and Stalingrad (1941-1943).
-The fourth room is dedicated to the fight for the Primorye and Belarus (1944-1945).
+The third room is dedicated to the fights for Moscow and Stalingrad (1941–1943).
+The fourth room is dedicated to the fight for the Primorye and Belarus (1944–1945).
 The last room is a commemorative hall, Different presents to the house, the battle clothes on the day of his death, souvenirs, his albums and books are protected in this room.